adamstok/vim/work.md

       * Trailing Spaces

 3. Maybe the best one:

+      If you struggle with hyper-v, vmware, etc and want to go with vmware but the error occur try as admin in cmd:

+      `bcedit /set hypervisorlaunchtype off `

+      and reboot ;) - vmware should work hopefully

-      Install Linux in a VM
+      Install Linux in a VM, then:

       * [Configure the terminal / vim](https://github.com/adamstok/vim/)
       * [Configure xmonad](https://github.com/adamstok/vim/tree/master/xmobar-xmonad)